1. Have a Clear Idea of What You Would Like to Do

 5. Know the School’s Requirements

-It is exceedingly essential you are satisfied with the proposed working conditions, including hours and salary; know these factors before you even begin to apply.
+You must be satisfied with the proposed working conditions, including hours and salary; know these factors before you even begin to apply.
 Don’t waste the school district’s or your time.